RyanWarner/ryan.warner.codes/README.md

 Deployment is handled by [CircleCI](https://circleci.com/).

-Pushing to the branches `staging` or `master` will trigger deploys to the staging or production environment, respectively.
+Pushing to the branches `staging` or `production` will trigger deploys to the staging or production environment, respectively.
 See `.circleci/config.yml` to modify deployment steps.

 ### Hosting